TrungNNg/TaskRecommenderCLI/README.md

 $ task do -r

 ### Implementation
-Use Cobra to handle command line argument
-Use BoltDB for data storage
+Use Cobra to handle command line argument and BoltDB for data storage